ballerina-guides/integration-tutorials/transform-message-formats/README.md

 - The HTTP resource allows the `POST` operation on resource path `/categories/{category}/reserve`, where `category` (corresponding to the specialization) is a path parameter.

-- Use `HospitalReservation` as a parameter indicating that the resource expects a JSON object corresponding to `HospitalReservation` as the payload.
+- Use `HealthcareReservation` as a parameter indicating that the resource expects a JSON object corresponding to `HealthcareReservation` as the payload.

 - Use `ReservationResponse|http:NotFound|http:BadRequest|http:InternalServerError` as the return type to indicate that the response will have a JSON payload corresponding to `ReservationResponse` on success or the response will be a "NotFound", "BadRequest" or "InternalServerError" response on error.